 TIPS FOR GETTING STARTED

-So, you want to get outside, enjoy nature, and explore parts unknown without worrying about your Wi-Fi?
-You've already won, because often the hardest part is just getting out your front door.
+So, you want to get outside, take a break, enjoy nature, and walk a bit without worrying about your Wi-Fi?
+You've already won, because often the hardest part is just getting out the door.
 And hiking is one of the most accessible ways of enjoying the outdoors without going full hunter-gatherer.
 Here are a few tips to get you on your way.

 FIND YOUR PATH

 One of the main differences between hiking and just walking is doing it on a route intended to take you beyond the ordinary.
 Word-of-mouth recommendations can provide some of the best boots-on-the-ground intel so don't be shy about asking friends, colleagues, and the staff at your local outdoor store about their favorites.
 You can also use the AllTrails app or the American Hiking Society's "Hikes Near You" feature to scout out potential trails.

 Be realistic about your ambitions, whether you're searching for a nice pre-brunch hike in the city or looking to go off-road and off the grid—if only for a day.